diogoschen/dsc-components/README.md

 # Slidy NPM Package Installation Guide

-Slidy is a powerful npm package that allows you to create beautiful and interactive sliders for your web projects.
+Slidy is a simple npm package that allows you to create customizable sliders for your web projects.
 This guide will walk you through the process of installing and configuring Slidy for your website.

 ## Installation